sockeqwe/website-old/_posts/2015-06-24-sqlbrite-dao.md

 Please note that adding DAO's dynamically (later) is not possible.
 You have to instantiate a `DaoManager` and pass all your DAO's in the constructor as seen above.
 DaoManager calls `Dao.createTable()` and `Dao.onUpgrade()` once the internal `SQLiteOpenHelper` is opened.

 #Summary
+SQLBrite Dao provides an additional layer on top of SQLBrite:

  - A `DaoManager` is representing the whole database file and basically is a `SQLiteOpenHelper` and manages `SqlBrite` instance for you.
  - A `Dao` is representing a table of a database.
 You define a public API for other software components of your App like `getMessages()` or `addMessate() to query and manipulate the data of the underlying table.